AdobeDocs/target.pt-BR/help/c-activities/edit-activity.md

 O destino fornece vários locais na IU onde você pode editar atividades existentes.
 Esse processo varia conforme o método escolhido por você.

-## Editar uma atividade usando o botão focalizar na página Atividades {#section_29EE2ECA6B88473A8F9AC5600FFBB174}
+## Edit an activity by using the hover button on the Activities page {#section_29EE2ECA6B88473A8F9AC5600FFBB174}

 1. Na página **[!UICONTROL Atividades]**, passe o mouse sobre a atividade que deseja editar, depois clique no ícone **Editar[!UICONTROL .]**

    ![Ícone Editar](/help/c-activities/assets/hover_edit.png)

-   O Target abre a atividade no Visual Experience Composer (VEC) e você visualiza a página [!UICONTROL Experiências] (a primeira etapa do fluxo de trabalho guiado três etapas).
+   Target opens the activity in the Visual Experience Composer (VEC) and you see the [!UICONTROL Experiences] page (the first step in the three-step guided workflow).

-1. Edite a atividade conforme desejado usando as opções [de VEC](/help/c-experiences/c-visual-experience-composer/viztarget-options.md).
+1. Edit the activity, as desired using the [VEC options](/help/c-experiences/c-visual-experience-composer/viztarget-options.md).

 1. Clique no botão dividir para avançar para a próxima etapa ou para salvar a atividade.